Alexander and the Terrible, Horrible, No Good, Very Bad Day (film): Release

 The film premiered at the El Capitan Theatre in Los Angeles on October 6, 2014.

 Home media

-Alexander and the Terrible, Horrible, No Good, Very Bad Day was released by Walt Disney Studios Home Entertainment on DVD and Blu-ray on January 27, 2015.
-The film debuted at the top of the home video chart in its first week.
+The film was released by Walt Disney Studios Home Entertainment on DVD and Blu-ray on January 27, 2015.
+It debuted at the top of the home video chart in its first week.

 Reception

 Box office

-Alexander and the Terrible, Horrible, No Good, Very Bad Day grossed $67 million in North America, and $34.4 million in other countries, for a worldwide total of $101.4 million.
+The film grossed $67 million in the United States and Canada, and $34.4 million in other countries, for a worldwide total of $101.4 million.

 In North America, the film earned $5.2 million on its opening day and $18.3 million in its opening weekend, placing third behind Gone Girl and Dracula Untold.
-In its second weekend, the film dropped to number four, grossing an additional $11.4 million.
-In its third weekend, the film dropped to number seven, grossing $7.1 million.
-In its fourth weekend, the film dropped to number eight, grossing $6.5 million.
+In its second weekend, it dropped to number four, grossing an additional $11.4 million.
+In its third weekend, it dropped to number seven, grossing $7.1 million.
+In its fourth weekend, it dropped to number eight, grossing $6.5 million.